BERGAMOT OIL: BENEFITS, USES & MORE

 - Adding Bergamot Oil to regular black tea resulted in the creation of the popular Earl Grey Tea.

 - The Bergamot Essential Oil that is currently produced in Calabria, Italy is considered to be of the highest quality in the international trading market.
+This citrus oil's benefits are abundant and can be used in a variety of applications, ranging from aromatherapy, cosmetic, and health and wellness.

-HISTORY OF BERGAMOT OIL USAGE AROUND THE WORLD
+HISTORY OF BERGAMOT OIL

 Citrus bergamia, better known as Bergamot, belongs to the Rutaceae family, which is better identified by the name Citrus.
 This tree's fruit is a cross between the lemon and the orange, giving the small, round fruit a slight pear-shaped, and a yellow coloring.
 Some think the fruit appears to look like a mini orange.
 Bergamot is a popular scent in the perfumery industry, and its powerful fragrance makes it an important constituent in many perfumes in which it acts as the top note.